delphi-blocks/wirldocs/docs/server/authentication.md

 2. `DenyAll`: This attribute blocks access to the decorated method for all users, regardless of their authentication status or roles.
 It's helpful when you want to temporarily disable an endpoint or restrict it entirely.

 3. `RolesAllowed`: This attribute allows you to specify one or more roles that are permitted to access the decorated method.
 You can provide multiple roles as a comma-separated list, as seen in the `InsertUser` method above.

+> **ATTENTION**: When a JWT token is sent in a request, WiRL only checks its validity (HMAC or RSA).
+After that, it verifies if the resource has the aforementioned attributes.
+It's crucial to remember that WiRL does not verify any claims in the token, not even the expiration.
+Therefore, if additional checks are necessary, it is recommended to use a [filter](/server/filters).
+Keep in mind that in filters, you can use [context injection](/server/context-injection), for example, to inject the JWT token for further processing.

 ## Accessing Authentication Context and Claims